www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

         * [ ] Delete `Query#constraintResult`.
     * [x] Add Geal editor to main page of live server.
 * [x] Consider making NameDesc a FunctionCallDesc with only one argument, which simplifies the grammar and its parsing.
+* [ ] Use the descriptive attribute names in CSV files for better readability.
+  Otherwise, there is no none technical use for th descriptive names.
+* [ ] Check for duplicate attributes in tables and solutions.c
 * [ ] Document code editor.
     * [ ] Create a simple grammatic overview images.
         * [ ] 1 for Abstract Syntax